rphanley/Shopping-Galore-Project/README.md

 - This project uses **HTML** for basic layout and text, and **CSS** for styling the content.

 - [Django](https://www.djangoproject.com/)
     - This project uses Django as a web framework to ease the creation of this database driven website.
 Django is based on the Python programming language, and is free to use and open source.
 It focuses on reusability of code (the 'don't repeat yourself or DRY principle) and allows rapid development with clean design and less code.
-It can be seen as having a 'Model View Controller (MVC)' architecture in that is has database handling (model), a method of handling HTTP requests with a templating system ('Views') and a dispatcher for URL's (controller).
+It can be seen as having a 'Model View Controller (MVC)' architecture in that it has database handling (model), a method of handling HTTP requests with a templating system ('Views') and a dispatcher for URL's (controller).
 It is 'batteries included' in that it includes among others,  commonly used authentication features, and an admin system for editing the database models and content for a website.

 - **Javascript** is used to connect to Stripe for payments procesing, and the frontend logic around the order form.